 Emerging Markets: The Big Global Trade

-Emerging market fixed income (this year) is already performing well, Dehn writes, and is being supported by what he refers to as “strong technicals” after years of excessive selling.
+So far this year emerging market fixed income is already performing well, Dehn writes and is being supported by what he refers to as “strong technicals” after years of excessive selling.
 Asset prices have moved, however emerging market fundamentals “failed to implode over the last few years despite severe headwinds–including capital outflows, the US dollar rally, falling commodity prices and monetary tightening by the US Federal Reserve.”
 This, he says, has created a lot of value in emerging markets.
 The firm states that there is “little value left in developed markets.”

 It is more than just a “value trade”, Dehn says.
 “Brexit”, the United Kingdom’s historic vote on June 23 to exit the European Union, will “barely register” across emerging markets.
-In addition, there two tactical reasons for allocating to the EM’s right now.
-The first reason is that Brexit – a 21 standard deviation event for the GBP – pushed VIX, the Chicago Board Options Exchange Volatility Index, up by more than 10 points relative to its 60-day moving average.
+In addition, there two tactical reasons for allocating to EM’s right now.
+The first reason is that Brexit – a 21 standard deviation event for the British pound – pushed VIX, the Chicago Board Options Exchange Volatility Index, up by more than 10 points relative to its 60-day moving average.
 In the past, all EM fixed income asset classes have generated positive alpha to investors that have deliberately allocated to the asset class during episodes of 10+ spikes in VIX.
-The average alpha for allocations during VIX spikes is 3% in the following twelve months.
-This is equivalent to a 41% higher return than the average passively timed allocation.
+The average alpha for allocations during VIX spikes is 3 percent in the following twelve months.
+This is equivalent to a 41 percent higher return than the average passively timed allocation.

 Secondly, consideration for EM allocation now is flow-related.
 So far in July, emerging market bond funds have posted the largest weekly inflow on record, despite a shortened work week in the US and elsewhere, according to new data from JP Morgan.
 The flows were broad-based and the bulk went to actively managed funds.